Plastic Recycling Facts and Figures

 - Over time, plastic breaks down into tiny particles called microplastics, which are found on shorelines around the world.

-- Researchers believe the amount of ocean plastic will be 10 times greater by 2020.
-And, according to the Ellen MacArthur Foundation, there will be more plastic in the ocean than fish by 2050.
+- According to the Ellen MacArthur Foundation, there will be more plastic in the ocean than fish by 2050.

-- Plos One, a scientific journal, estimates that 5 trillion pieces of plastic, weighing more than 250,000 metric tons, are afloat in oceans.
+- An article published in the journal Plos One estimates that 5.25 trillion pieces of plastic, weighing more than 260,000 metric tons, are afloat in oceans.

 Recycling Economic Facts

 - Only a very small percentage of recycled bottles are used to make new bottles.
-Coca-Cola sources only 7% of its plastic from recycled material, while Nestlé Waters North America uses just 6% recycled content.
+Coca-Cola sources only 20% of its packaging from recycled material, while Nestlé Waters North America uses just over 16% recycled content.